 (3) OCS evaluation.
-Compare the W OCS elevation abeam the obstacle location with the O{EE} .
+Compare the W OCS elevation abeam the obstacle location with the O{EE}.
 Lowest minimums are achieved when the W surface is clear.
 See latest version of Order 8260.3, Section 10-6 for obstacle assessment.
 To eliminate or avoid a penetration, take one or more of the following actions:

-- (a) Remove or adjust the obstruction location and/or height.

-- (b) Displace the RWT.

-- (c) Raise GPA within the categorical limits.

-- (d) Adjust DA.

-- (e) Raise TCH.
+- (a) Remove or adjust the obstruction location and/or height. - (b) Displace the RWT (NA for PinS procedures). - (c) Raise GPA within the categorical limits. - (d) Adjust DA. - (e) Raise TCH (NA for PinS procedures).